 Ireland's Highest-rated Orthopedic Mattress Designed By a Chiropractor

 Consider your sleep position.

-If you suffer from neck pain, you’re not alone—it’s a very common problem.
+You’re not alone if you suffer from neck pain—it’s a widespread problem.
 In fact, according to the American Chiropractic Association (ACA), nearly two-thirds of Americans report experiencing neck pain at some point in their lives.
 1

 Neck pain can have a variety of causes, ranging from poor posture to degenerative conditions.
 However, one of the most common causes of neck pain is sleeping in an awkward position.

 Find a pillow that promotes side sleeping in alignment with the spine.

 While several different pillow configurations can be helpful for neck pain, side sleeping is often considered the best sleep position for people who suffer from this type of pain.